-Are you going to continue this collaboration?
+Are you looking forward to continuing the collaboration?

 Renaissance during the crisis?

 What is your role in Roots United?
-Tell us about your responsibilities.

-I am the A&R, DJ and one of the founders of Present Perfect festival and Roots United community.
+I am the A&R, DJ, and one of the founders of Present Perfect festival and Roots United community.

 Do you make your own music?